mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

     Input::LRot, Input::Right, Input::Right, Input::Hard>;
 ```

 As we discussed, there are a few big problems with this approach.
 The most significant is that it starts with the initial state on every compiler run.
 As the list of inputs grows, so does the compiletime.
-Good luck trying to clear more than single row, a action that itself requires at least fifteen inputs or so.
-Non-interactive play also lacks the fast paced, twitch based gameplay experiance that modern template gamers demand.
+Good luck trying to clear more than a single row, an action that itself requires at least fifteen inputs or so.
+Non-interactive play also lacks the fast paced, twitch based gameplay experience that modern template gamers demand.

 ## Serialize
 The solution introduced by [Template Nibbler][nibbler] is to save the game state between each compile run.
 Serializing to C++ template source code sounds crazy, but it gets us a lot for free, compiletime deserialization using `#include` for one.